arahi7860/mongo-intro/readme.md

 **Querying**: DBs make it easy to search, sort, filter and combine related data using a **Query Language**.

 One type of database is the **relational** database, in which data is organized by columns and rows, much like an Excel spreadsheet.
+If you've ever heard of SQL, it's likely the most popular relational database ever.

 Today, we are going to explore non-relational databases.